Homotopy theory for algebras over polynomial monads: Cartesian monads and their internal algebra classifiers

-\begin{defin}[\cite{BatWeb}] Let $A$ be a categorical $T$-algebra with its structure morphism $k:T(A)\to A$ and $\xi:B\to C$ be a functor of categorical $T$-algebras.
-The algebra $A$ is called cocomplete with respect to $\xi$ if for any $X:B\to A$ the following pointwise left Kan extension in $\Cat(\CC)$ exists
+\begin{defin}[{\cite{W2}}] Let $(A,\xi_A)$ be a categorical $T$-algebra and $\xi:B\to C$ be a morphism of categorical $T$-algebras.
+The algebra $A$ is called \emph{cocomplete} with respect to $\xi$ if for any morphism of $T$-algebras $F:B\to A$ the following pointwise left Kan extension {\unitlength=1mm